-Network type Select whether your computer connects through a wired or network card.

-Network adapter a wireless connection, and select the corresponding

-Use IP multicast for The default multicast address is 233.1.1.1.

-Demo

-Automatically start When this option is selected, all student computers in the classroom are tuned on when connecting to the classroom.

-connection (Wake-The option is selected by default.
+Network type Network adapter Select whether your computer connects through a wired or a wireless connection, and select the corresponding network card.
+Use IP multicast for Demo The default multicast address is 233.1.1.1.
+Automatically start computers upon connection (Wake- on-LAN) When this option is selected, all student computers in the classroom are tuned on when connecting to the classroom.
+The option is selected by default.

-on-LAN)